Foodservice Temperature Monitoring Systems: A Quick Reference Guide

 How is IoT monitoring implemented?

-But what is the cloud, exactly?
-“Cloud computing” refers to data storage on the internet rather than on your personal computer’s hard disc.
-As computers and the internet became more advanced, consumers realized that keeping data in the cloud made it more widely available and safer for all devices and operating systems to access.
-You can still access your files and apps even if your computer or hard disc fails.
+The cloud refers to storing data on the internet rather than on a local hard drive.
+As computing and networking advanced, users found that keeping data in the cloud made it more accessible and safer across devices and operating systems.
+You can still access your files and applications even if your computer fails.

 Internet of Things (IoT) versus smart technologies